jwillemsen/saj_collector/README.md

     $ saj_collector

-This will run the SAJ Collector and push the data once to PVOutput.
+This will run the current power generation frm the SAJ Collector and push the data once to PVOutput.
 You can add saj_collector to your crontab or a custom script to let it automatically push with a certain frequency.

+Run the SAJ Output Collector in a screen or via init of some sort

+    $ saj_output_collector

+This will retrieve the generation of each day of the current month and push the data once to PVOutput.
+You can add
+saj_output_collector to your crontab or a custom script to let it automatically push with a certain frequency.

 ## Development